WorldWideTelescope/wwt-web-client/README.md

 npx http-server dist/
 ```

-You can then visit the URL <http://localhost:8888/> to test out the web
+This server (and most other static-file servers) will print out a URL that you
-app in your browser.
+can visit to test out the web client locally.

 ## Acknowledgments